 My double-sided, laminated guide can help make your seasonal planting and gardening activities so much easier.
-I’ve put a barrow load of time, research and experience growing in this climate into creating this guide.
+I’ve put a barrow load of time, research and experience growing in this climate for 25 years into creating this guide.

 The Subtropical Planting Guide is a great value tool.